bentprong/ocp_ttf/README.md

 Getting Started
 ===============
-Follow the Wiring and Terminal Instructions below to get started using the Xavier board.
+Follow the Wiring and Terminal Instructions below to get started using the TTF board.

 The board firmware prompt is "cmd>" and when you see that, you can enter "help<ENTER>" for help on the available commands.